AlvarezJoe/Portfolio/README.md

 # Portfolio
-This Portfolio consists of SQL, Tableau, R, Python, C++, Spark, and Dataiku.
+This Portfolio consists of SQL, SSRS, Tableau, R, Python, C++, Spark, and Dataiku.
 The topics covered within it are general programming, data science, machine learning, data analytics, exploratory data analysis, and database administration.

 The work consists of projects done with Miami-Dade College's data analytics program and personal projects to display my skills.